LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 One or more specially named files can be placed in the root level of a LassoApp directory to be executed the first time a LassoApp is loaded into Lasso Server.
-These files are named beginning with "_install." followed by any additional naming characters and ending with a ".lasso" suffix.
+These files are named beginning with "_install." followed by any additional naming characters and ending with a "|dot| lasso" extension.
 The simplest install file could be named "_install.lasso".
 For example, an install file for performing a specific task, such as creating database required by the app, could be named "_install.create_dbs.lasso".

 Lasso Server will record the first time a particular install file is run.
 That file will not be executed again, even when the instance restarts.
 Only install